rapiddweller/rapiddweller-benerator-ce/doc/advanced_topics.md

 ```

 The _class_ attribute denotes which JavaBean class to instantiate (by the default constructor).
 The enclosed property tags cause the JavaBean's
 properties and attributes to be set to appropriate values.
 Benerator converts common types automatically.
-If benerator cannot perform conversion of a
+If Benerator cannot perform conversion of a
-custom type, you can define a custom ConverterManager setup (
+custom type, you can define a custom ConverterManager setup (see rd-lib-common).
-see databene-commons).
 Date and time formatting is supported according to ISO 8601 Conventions.

 Objects are made available by exposing them in a context.
 The id attribute defines the name with which an object can be found, e.g. for a 'source'
 or 'ref' attribute of another element's setup.